JackCaltagirone/CryptoTracker/README.md

 # CryptoTracker
-A basic Crypto Currency tracker made in React
+A basic Crypto Currency tracker made in React.
+Creating to refresh my skills in react.